 About the Think Tank

-Our think tanks are about discussing industry challenges in a rotating discussion group (3 - 8 people) and developing ideas through different viewing spaces.
-The topics are set in advance through individual discussions with all participants.
-In this way we enable a topic-relevant, open exchange within our Executive Circle, as well as long-term and continuous benefit from learning and synergy effects beyond company boundaries.
+Our think tanks are rotating discussion groups with a clear objective.
+It is about discussing industry challenges with your peers in a roundtable set-up (6 – 8 people) and developing ideas through different perspectives and point-of-view and profit from synergy effect.
+The selection of topics takes place before the event.
+In this way, we enable an open exchange within our circle, as well as long-term and continuous learning effect across and beyond company limitations.

 Start of the event – Free networking